jensopetersen/merula/implementing-standoff-annotation.md

 A TEI project using the projected standoff editor starts with the transcription of a text.
 This transcription is, in the framework of the standoff editor, fixed and immutable.
 Since the idea behind the standoff editor is to encode all inline markup in standoff annotations, the transcription consists of text in block-level markup with @xml:ids.

-The transcription is stored as canonicalized and Unicode-normalized XML.
+The transcription is stored as canonicalised and Unicode-normalised XML.
 The stability of the transcription is guaranteed by hash annotations that first target each text node and then target the hashes of the block-level hash annotations in document order.
 This ensures that no changes can occur unnoticed.
 Once a transcription has been established, the text can only change through editorial annotations.
 If the transcription aims to represent a definite edition and mistakes of transcription are found, these are corrected by editorial annotations in which the TEI text is referred to as a witness.

 The transcription is called "the base text" and a text established through editorial annotations is called a "target text."
 The standoff editor can operate with more than one target text.